 The dosages in this article are typical dosages provided by the drug’s manufacturer.
 If your doctor recommends Mounjaro for you, they will prescribe the dosage that’s right for you.
 Always follow the dosage that your doctor prescribes.

-Besides learning about dosage, you may want other information about Mounjaro.
-These additional articles might be helpful:
+Besides learning about Mounjaro’s dosage, these additional articles might be helpful:

 Disclaimer: Medical News Today has made every effort to make certain that all information is factually correct, comprehensive, and up to date.
 However, this article should not be used as a substitute for the knowledge and expertise of a licensed healthcare professional.
 You should always consult your doctor or another healthcare professional before taking any medication.
 The drug information contained herein is subject to change and is not intended to cover all possible uses, directions, precautions, warnings, drug interactions, allergic reactions, or adverse effects.
 The absence of warnings or other information for a given drug does not indicate that the drug or drug combination is safe, effective, or appropriate for all patients or all specific uses.